blade-ui-kit/blade-icons/README.md

 ];
 ```

+> **Note**
-> ⚠️ There's one caveat when using fallback icons and that is that they don't work when using [Blade Components](#components).
+> There's one caveat when using fallback icons and that is that they don't work when using [Blade Components](#components).
 In this case, Laravel will throw an exception that the component cannot be found.
 If you want to make use of fallback icons please consider one of the other usages.

 ### Prefixing Icons